Kong/kubernetes-ingress-controller/CONTRIBUTING.md

 Thus:

 - if the list includes a release tag: the fix/enhancement is included in that release tag.
-- if the list includes `next` but no release tags: the fix/enhancement will come in the nearest minor release.
+- if the list includes `release/X.Y.x` but no release tags: the fix/enhancement will come in the nearest patch release.
-- if the list includes `main` but no release tags: the fix/enhancement will come in the nearest patch release.
+- if the list includes `main` : the fix/enhancement will come in the next minor release.

 # Enhancements